programmingwithalex/programmingwithalex/README.md

 <br/><br/>
 <a href="https://www.patreon.com/programmingwithalex"><img src="https://img.shields.io/endpoint.svg?url=https%3A%2F%2Fshieldsio-patreon.vercel.app%2Fapi%3Fusername%3Dprogrammingwithalex%26type%3Dpatrons&style=for-the-badge"/></a>

+## 👋 Hey, I'm Alex

+I'm a coder specializing in **Python, AWS, and DevOps**.
-I work as a developer right now, with my language of choice being python.
-I create a lot of different software, and in my spare time make YouTube videos on python, CI/CD, and AWS stuff.
-You can check out my [YouTube channel](https://youtube.com/@programmingwithalex) directly, or refer to some of the playlist I've linked below.
+I design and build cloud-native systems in AWS, create open-source projects, and make YouTube tutorials on Python, AWS, and infrastructure engineering.

+You can check out my [YouTube channel](https://youtube.com/@programmingwithalex) directly, or refer to some of the playlist I've linked below if you're interested.

 If you find any of my work helpful, please consider:
 * sponsoring me on [Patreon](https://www.patreon.com/programmingwithalex) or [GitHub Sponsors](https://github.com/sponsors/programmingwithalex)